 News and client work

-- U.S. Federal Banking Agencies Issue Rule Requiring Banks to Notify Regulators of Cyber Incidents Within 36 Hours, The Banking Law Journal, February 2022
+- U.S. Federal Banking Agencies Issue Rule Requiring Banks to Notify Regulators of Cyber Incidents Within 36 Hours, Banking Law Journal (June 2022)

 - Has your U.S. retirement program had a risk checkup lately?, July 2021